-SymptomsYour are unable to start Parallels Desktop or a virtual machine and you get the error message:
+You are unable to start Parallels Desktop or a virtual machine, and you see the following error message:

 - prl_disp_service cannot start due to insufficient permissions

-2. Launch Disk Utility application located in Applications/Utilities > in Disk Utility click on Macintosh HD > click Repair Disk Permissions
+Launch the Disk Utility application located in Applications > Utilities.
+In Disk Utility, click on Macintosh HD, then click Repair Disk Permissions.

-3. Make sure Parallels Desktop.app and Parallels Service.app are not blocked by a firewall: http://kb.parallels.com/en/7076 .
-If you use Little Snitch firewall or any other firewall please make sure that Parallels Desktop is in the list of approved applications.
+- Make sure Parallels Desktop.app and Parallels Service.app are not blocked by the firewall (see KB 7076).
+If you use Little Snitch or any other firewall, confirm that Parallels Desktop is in the list of approved applications.

-2. Paste the command below into Terminal as is and hit return
+Paste the command below into Terminal, then hit Return:

 sudo launchctl stop com.parallels.desktop.launchdaemon

-3. You might need to type you Mac password and hit return (you will not see characters while typing)
+- You may need to type your Mac password and hit Return (you will not see characters while typing)

 sudo launchctl start com.parallels.desktop.launchdaemon